 Some non-profit universities recognized the inevitable role technology would play in the delivery of instruction.
 These state schools put high-demand degree programs online and quickly grew their enrollment.
 They have generally continued to expand their base of online students.

 To catch up after years of standing firm in the outdated status quo, universities by the hundreds have been launching online programs.
 What these new entrants have discovered is that when a school in another region puts programs online, they instantly become available in the homes of every family in their service area.
 It's a new playing field, where all online providers – regardless of geographic location – can compete locally for students.
 Whether a new online entrant intends to or not, it attacks the base of local institutions everywhere.

-Many “small” brands that pioneered the non-profit online scene have since become much larger institutions.
+Many "small" university brands that pioneered the non-profit online scene have since become much larger institutions.
 Through proper marketing of an upgraded online presence, their brands have blossomed into nationally and even internationally known and sought-after institutions of learning.

 For example, two public universities in Texas that went online just a few months apart in 2008 – one with a relatively small graduate program in education and the other with a small nursing school – experienced dynamic evolutions.
-Within 24 months of embracing online programs, one school could boast of having the nation’s largest non-profit/public graduate college of education, while the other became the largest nursing school among public universities in the U.S. Six years later, both institutions continue to generate double-digit enrollment growth.
+Within 24 months of embracing online programs, one school could boast of having the nation's largest non-profit/public graduate college of education, while the other became the largest nursing school among public universities in the U.S. More than nine years later, both institutions continue to generate enrollment growth.
 They developed quality programs tuned to the needs of working adults, and they continue to reap first-mover advantages.
 Those seeking to follow their lead are finding that the road to online success has become complicated.

-Two principal difficulties stand in the way of schools looking to make up lost ground online: high recruiting costs (which have more than doubled in recent years) and increased competition.
+Two principal hurdles stand in the way of schools looking to make up lost ground online: high recruiting costs (which have more than doubled in recent years) and increased competition.
 An estimated 87 percent of higher education institutions in the U.S. now offer some type of online instruction.